Nuitka/Nuitka/Developer_Manual.rst

 uses ``ctypes``.

-Coming back to the original expression, it also contains an assignment expression, because it re-formuated to be more like this:
+Coming back to the original expression, it also contains an assignment expression, because it re-formulated to be more like this:

 .. code-block:: python